 Mental health professional — A medical professional who specializes in the diagnosis and treatment of mental health issues.

-Metastasis — The development of a secondary cancer growth in a different organ than the primary tumor site.
+Metastasis — Often referred to as ‘mets’.
+The development of a secondary cancer growth in a different organ than the primary tumor site.

 Microsatellites — Short repeated sequences in DNA.